isb-cgc/readthedocs/docs/source/sections/progapi/CWL_script.rst

     * folders are created for workflow inputs and outputs
     * input files are copied from GCS to local disk
     * the workflow and settings files are copied from GCS to local disk
-    * the executor (either cwltool or rabix) is invoked to run the workflow
+    * the executor (cwltool) is invoked to run the workflow
     * outputs are copied from local disk out to GCS
     * the VM is shut down (using the command ``gcloud compute instances delete``) unless the ``--keep-alive`` option was set

-(Note that the option to use *rabix* as the executor does not appear to work at this time, and an `issue <https://github.com/googlegenomics/pipelines-api-examples/issues/61>`_ has been filed on github.)

 Following the example provided on github, you can invoke cwl_runner from the command-line (anywhere where you have the Cloud SDK installed, with your GCS bucket and optional folder name instead of ``MY-BUCKET/my-work-folder`` below):